 - You formerly had collaborator access that was removed.

 On the Stores page, you can view a managed store's current plan and status.
-If a store is listed as Inactive, then it has been paused by the merchant and is currently dormant.
+If a store's plan is listed as Inactive, then it has been paused by the merchant and is currently dormant.
 For more information about managed stores, refer to Requesting access to a client's store.

 Development stores are stores that you can use to preview features, develop apps or themes, or set up and transfer to clients.
 On the Stores page, you can view a development store's status.
-If a store has a developer preview enabled, then the developer preview is listed as the store status.
+If a store has a developer preview enabled, then the developer preview is listed.
 For more information about development stores, refer to Creating development stores.